JRL-CARI-CNR-UNIBS/robothon2022_report/README.md

 The setup consists of:
 - a UR3 six-degree-of-freedom collaborative robot mounted on a fixed table.
 The robot does not have a force sensor but it estimates torques and forces through the current sensor on the joints.
-- a two-finger gripper, the hand-e robotiq modello, mounted on the last joint of the robot.
+- a two-finger gripper, the hand-e robotiq model, mounted on the last joint of the robot.
 It was chosen not to add additional fixtures to the gripper but to exploit it in its general-purpose mode.
 - a vision system consisting of an rgbd camera (depth not used for this purpose) and lighting system.
-Specifically, the camera is a RealSense d435, which was mounted on an articulated mechanical structure maintained statically at the ceiling.
+Specifically, the camera is a RealSense D435, which was mounted on an articulated mechanical structure maintained statically at the ceiling.
 Instead, the lighting system was recovered from household applications, in the spirit of competition reuse.

 ## Software Solution
 Our software framework is developed using ROS (Robot Operating System).
-The overall framework is summarized in figure below.
+The overall framework is summarized in a figure below.
 At the beginning, the vision system localizes the board and its feature points and advertises the reference frames (Section 2.1).
 Then, the sequence of tasks is executed with respect to such frames.
 The execution of each task combines motion planning and different kind of controllers (Sections 2.2 and Section 2.3).

 ### Vision System (Board Localization)
 First of all, a Hand-Eye Calibration was performed in the eye-to-hand version (camera maintained static respect robot), in order to know the reference system of the camera with respect to the robot reference system (extrinsic calibration).